 31. And his concubine who was in Shechem also bore him a son, and he called his name Abimelech.

-32. And Gideon ben Joash died in a good old age and was buried in a tomb of Joash his father, in Ophrah of the Abiezrites.
+32. And Gideon ben Joash died in a good old age and was buried in the tomb of Joash his father, in Ophrah of the Abiezrites.

-33. And it came to pass when Gideon died that the children of Israel turned and went whoring after the Baalim, and made Baal of the Covenant their God,
+¶33.
+And it came to pass when Gideon died that the children of Israel turned and went whoring after the Baals, and made Baal-berith their God,

 34.and the children of Israel did not remember Jehovah, their God, who had delivered them from all their enemies round about.